Adult social care

 An LPA allows you to set out in advance what you would like to happen if you become unable to make your own decisions.
 An LPA is a legally binding document and there are two different types:

-- a property and financial affairs LPA is for decisions about finances.
-Things such as selling the person's house or managing their bank account
+- a property and financial affairs LPA is for decisions about finances, such as selling the person's house or managing their bank account

-- a health and welfare LPA is for decisions about both health and personal welfare.
-Things such as where to live, day-to-day care or having medical treatment.
+- a health and welfare LPA is for decisions about both health and personal welfare, such as where to live, day-to-day care or having medical treatment

 Where to start

-The Citizens Advice Bureau can tell you more about how to apply for lasting power of attorney.
-Find out more about all aspects of managing someone else’s affairs.
+The Citizens Advice Bureau can tell you about how to apply for lasting power of attorney.
+You can find out more about managing someone else’s affairs on their website.

-You can also visit the GOV.UK website, where you can:
+You can also visit GOV.UK where you can:

 - apply for a lasting power of attorney online

-- read about making decisions on someone else's behalf if they are unable to do so
+- read about making decisions on someone else's behalf if they're unable to do so

 A lasting power of attorney must be registered with the Office of the Public Guardian before it can be used.